VDrift/vdrift/README.md

 ===================

 Windows and Mac OS do not have any packages for some libraries required at compile time.
-In order to compile VDrift these libraries need to be present in the git root of VDrift.
+They need to be placed below the git root of VDrift.

 Injecting Libraries under FreeBSD
 ---------------------------------